 Table 53.
-Summary of the Observations Subject Observation/Mitigations/Suggestions Production Observation FAME, HVO and 1st generation ethanol and methane have the most mature production pathways; Transition towards more advanced feedstock is on the way for these fuels and others; Although most of the production for biofuels is based on crops, there is increased demand for FAME, HVO and SVO.
-There is limited interest for ethanol and HTL biocrude; There is a strong focus on lignin-based fuels and biorefinery concepts, which may lead to an increase of the TRL levels of the respective biofuels; Most of the pilot projects are focused on technology feasibility rather than on large scale cost reductions.
+Summary of the Observations Subject Observation/Mitigations/Suggestions Observation FAME, HVO and 1st generation ethanol and methane have the most mature production pathways; Transition towards more advanced feedstock is on the way for these fuels and others; Although most of the production for biofuels is based on crops, there is increased demand for FAME, HVO and SVO.
+There is limited interest for ethanol and HTL biocrude; There is a strong focus on lignin-based fuels and biorefinery concepts, which may lead to an increase of the TRL levels of the respective biofuels; Production Most of the pilot projects are focused on technology feasibility rather than on large scale cost reductions.
 Lately, there has been a fast development of companies targeting production of green methanol Mitigations and Suggestions: In the short term, it is advisable to rely on the available biofuels, although produced from crops.
 This should enable the faster development of supply chains, storage and bunkering facilities for biofuels.
 However, rapidly the industry needs to evolve to more advanced and more sustainable biofuels; In the medium to long term, increase focus is to be put into lowering the production costs for these fuels rather.
-Sustainability Observation Due to the biogenic nature of the carbons, biofuels have a capacity to reduce the WTW GHG emissions; Advanced biofuels can reduce up to 90% the WTW emissions, even reaching 100% reducing if combined with carbon capture sequestration technologies; Biofuels produced from food and crops can produce less reduction in emissions due to ILUC.
-In some cases, the effects can be negative to the environment, especially when considering effects on biodiversity and carbon stocks; There is a movement towards shifting from crops to waste and residues, although it cannot be directly assumed that waste and residues are automatically sustainable; Most of the biofuels are sulphur-free or with significant lower levels of sulphur.
-Biofuels can also reduced the NOx emissions, depending on the engine loads; There is an increase of fraudulent practices around the sustainability of biomass.
+Observation Due to the biogenic nature of the carbons, biofuels have a capacity to reduce the WTW GHG emissions; Advanced biofuels can reduce up to 90% the WTW emissions, even reaching 100% reducing if combined with carbon capture sequestration technologies; Biofuels produced from food and crops can produce less reduction in emissions due to ILUC.
+In some cases, the effects can be negative to the environment, especially when considering effects on biodiversity and carbon stocks;

+There is an increase of fraudulent practices around the sustainability of biomass.